JGR-1/junior-qa-portfolio/bug-reports/test-cases/tc-001-privacy-policy-link.md

-# Verify Privacy Policy link redirects correctly
+Verify Privacy Policy link redirects correctly

-Test Case ID: TC-001

 Preconditions
 User is on the homepage.